UX design is thriving.

 How could you search for jobs or hire new employees?

-Well, it wouldn’t be hard when you think about it but LinkedIn actually makes our lives so much easier.
+Well, it wouldn't be that hard when you think about it, but LinkedIn actually does make our lives much easier.

-When a new user winds up inside of your product with a freshly created account, you have to provide them with a sense of what they must to next.
+When a new user winds up inside your product with a freshly created account, you have to provide them with a sense of what they must do next.
 LinkedIn was successful in this instance.

 Here’s what your homepage looks like after you first log in to LinkedIn: